 Each Thanksgiving Day in New York City since 1924, the Macy’s Thanksgiving Day Parade is the biggest event on the calendar.
 But not this year *sad face.

-But giving thanks to God for the harvest, that’s what Thanksgiving is really about – ever since the pilgrims first came over from Britain to America and harvested their first crop of corn.
+But giving thanks to God for the harvest, that’s what Thanksgiving is really about – ever since the pilgrims first came over from Britain to America and harvested their first crops.

-Most blogs about the iconic Macy’s Thanksgiving Day Parade in New York City focus on the event itself, but this post covers all the random balloon accidents over the years!
+Most blogs about the iconic Macy’s Thanksgiving Day Parade in New York City focus on the event itself, but this post covers all the funny and terrifying balloon accidents over the years!

-Since the parade first started in 1924 the enormous helium balloons have been its hallmark involving 8000 people in front of a crowd of over 3 million – and millions more watching on TV.
+The first enormous helium balloons appeared in 1927 and have been the parade’s hallmark ever since, now involving around 8000 handlers, wranglers and marching bands in front of a crowd of over three million – and millions more who watch on TV.

 The night before the parade is also an event in itself that you should get to if you’re in town: the filling of these monstrosities with helium just off Central Park and holding them down under netting until their flight the next day.